daily-co/raw-tracks-tools/README.md

 `npm install`

+### Installation: compositing only

 For compositing, you also need VCS:

 - Clone the VCS SDK repo: https://github.com/daily-co/daily-vcs

-In the VCS SDK repo, perform the following operations once:
+In the VCS SDK repo, perform the following install operations once:

 - Install the base SDK:
   `cd js; yarn install`